-Today I’m sharing a few ways that you can apply the principle of gentle nutrition to intuitive eating, to help make nutritious meals easy and convenient.
-I’ve partnered up with the Florida Department of Citrus to bring you this post, meaning I was compensated for my time, but, as always, all thoughts and opinions are my own.
+Today I’m sharing a few practical ways that you can apply the principle of gentle nutrition to intuitive eating, to help make nutritious meals easy and convenient.

 But lately, breakfast has gotten even tougher for me to manage.
 Work has been busy, which means I’m usually in a rush to get out the door.
 I’ve also been seriously slacking when it comes to grocery shopping, so I often don’t have much food in the house.
 Combine the morning craziness with my minimal appetite, and it’s been a struggle to get a nutritious breakfast into my body.